 Recent Posts

-- Telitacicept found to ease primary Sjogren’s severity in Phase 2 clinical trial
+- Telitacicept shows promise for primary Sjögren’s in Phase 3 trial